agabor/docs/_includes/common/relations.md

 There are three kinds of relationships.
 One-to-one relationships enable one object to be associated with another object.
 One-to-many relationships enable one object to have many related objects.
 Finally, many-to-many relationships enable complex relationships among many objects.

-There are four ways to build relationships in Parse:
+There are four ways to build relationships in MSG:

 ## One-to-Many